ofemiashiru/CI_MS1_ABL/README.md

 - Develop login and register modals to store users details and subscription information in a database.
 This will also lead to a users account page being developed based on whether users are artists or fans.
 - Mailing list form will successfully store visitors emails within a database for future alerts.

 ## Design

 ### Design Choices
-AfrobeatsLib was desing to have a simple and sleek modern look that is able to compete with other streaming platforms on the market.
-It has modern edges with a simple colour scheme which also makes it easy for users to navigate throughout the site
+AfrobeatsLib was designed to have a simple and sleek modern look that is able to compete with other streaming platforms on the market.
+It has modern edges with a simple colour scheme which also makes it easy for users to navigate throughout the site.
+As the site adopts the usage of a lot of images, it was important to make sure not to introduce too many colours for the scheme as it could potentially clash.
+The look of the site resembles high end music magazines with large images and minimal amounts of text.

+### Colour